Background

 Ambulance services are measured by the time it takes from receiving a 999 call to a vehicle arriving at the patient's location.
 Under the system, all calls are triaged into four categories according to the patient's condition.
 Ambulances are now expected to reach people with life-threatening illnesses or injuries in an average time of 7 minutes.
 The 'clock' only stops when the most appropriate response arrives on scene, rather than the first.

 NHS England published a plan for recovering urgent and emergency care services in January 2023, after witnessing a winter with some of the worst waiting times on record.
 A key area of focus was improving ambulance response times by increasing ambulance capacity.
 Although over 800 new ambulances were expected to be made available by 2023/24, only 300 new ambulances were reported to be operational by February 2024.
 Better forecasting of call demand and improved clinical assessment of calls was also part of the pipeline to ensure faster access to care.
-Operational planning guidance has been published for 2023/24, which includes an objective to improve Category 2 ambulance response timesto an average of 30 minutes, with further improvement to pre-pandemic levels in 2024/25.
+The operational planning guidance for 2025/26 includes an objective to improve Category 2 ambulance response times to an average of 30 minutes, similar to the guidance issued for the previous two years.
 Here, we explore the performance of ambulance response times against targets for calls across all categories over time.

 Ambulance response times to life-threatening situations